 Disaster Risk Reduction (DRR) is an integral part of sustainable social and economic development.
 As per WHR’s commitment towards achieving the Sustainable Development Goals, this strategic theme focuses on preparedness as well as immediate humanitarian responses in the aftermath of any disaster.
-The theme aims at recognizing both immediate and long-term needs of single women in the face of such disasters via necessary interventions.
+The theme aims at recognizing both the immediate and long-term needs of single women in the face of such disasters through necessary interventions.